 Late withdrawal has less to do with the physical symptoms of withdrawing from diazepam and more to due with the psychological symptoms.
-Depending on the severity of the addiction, the amount of diazepam abused, and duration of abuse, late withdrawal symptoms can sometimes last for years.
+Depending on the severity of the addiction, the amount of diazepam used, and duration of use, late withdrawal symptoms can sometimes last for years.

 Although the withdrawal timeline will vary for each person, it tends to occurring in the following pattern.

 During the first 24-48 hours after the last dose of diazepam, individuals may feel symptoms like anxiety and restlessness.
 These symptoms will gradually increase in severity the more time the body goes without another dose of diazepam.
 Diazepam withdrawal symptoms tend to peak around the two-week mark.
 Initial symptoms of anxiety and restlessness will worsen and other uncomfortable symptoms may also occur.